Hot new starlet Ashley Tisdale is taking on the more established party girls.

 Then, addressing Obama, Mason says: “Maybe you should take a test for something that you can do.
 Maybe you should be the head waiter in a restaurant since you never said an intelligent thing in your life. . . .
 Maybe you should be a doorman.”

-“Boston Legal” star Julie Bowen says she’ll breastfeed on the set of the show, because it’s a kid-friendly atmosphere, and says that her body is going through a lot of changes now that she’s expecting.
+Notes from all over“Boston Legal” star Julie Bowen says she’ll breastfeed on the set of the show, because it’s a kid-friendly atmosphere, and says that her body is going through a lot of changes now that she’s expecting.
 “I have boobs now!”
 Bowen tells Pregnancy magazine.
 “I always had two pepperonis on board and I’m shocked to see the changes in my body.
 I’m also experiencing rapid hair growth.
 I feel like a Yeti.” . . .
 Jessica and Ashlee Simpson’s father says he would never send them to rehab, a la troubled pop singer Britney Spears.
 “I would never let that happen to my daughters,” the managing pop said, reports WENN.
 “Hopefully, her family will take care of the situation.” ...
 Pamela Anderson has been spending time lately with ex-hubby Tommy Lee since her split from Kid Rock, and the reason might be some advice the “Stacked” star got from her mother.
 “My mom’s advice is, ‘If you’re going to be with an [bleep]hole, be with your ex-husband,” Anderson said.
 “At least you’ve got kids together.”

 Jeannette Walls Delivers the Scoop Mondays through Thursdays on MSNBC.com